Should I Become a Silversmith?

 Many silversmiths work as freelancers or open businesses on their own.
 Silversmith artisans who do custom design often work for jewelry shops.
 Silversmiths may also work for larger companies, including jewelry retailers and auction houses.

-- Join a professional organization.
+Silversmiths might consider joining a professional organization.
 For silversmiths, the nationally recognized professional organization is the Society of American Silversmiths (SAS).
-The SAS provides assistance outlets for new silversmiths, including career-building advice, supply discounts and online technical advice.
+The SAS provides assistance outlets for new silversmiths, including career-building advice, supply discounts, and online technical advice.

 Step 5: Continue Training and Education for Career Advancement